 If you have any degree of narrowing of a carotid artery or any history of stroke or TIA, you should quit the use of all tobacco products immediately, control your high blood pressure, normalize your blood cholesterol by diet and medications, lose weight if overweight, and exercise regularly.
 Treatments for carotid artery disease include the following:

-Medications: Several medications may be prescribed to prevent further progression of the disease and to reduce the effect of contributing factors such as high blood pressure, and high cholesterol and diabete.
+Medications: Several medications may be prescribed to prevent further progression of the disease and to reduce the effect of contributing factors such as high blood pressure, high cholesterol, and diabetes.

-Surgery may be recommended for individuals with severe blockages of the carotid artery (usually at least 60 - 70 percent blockage).
+Surgery may be recommended for individuals with severe blockages of the carotid artery (usually at least 60 to 70% blockage).
 This procedure, called a carotid endarterectomy, removes the plaque from inside the artery wall and restores the blood flow to normal.
 Generally, it is performed through a small incision and, in many cases, under regional anesthesia.

 National Institutes of Health